I Purchased a Damaged Certified Car? Can I sue the car dealership?

 Each of the major manufacturers have what is known as a certified pre-owned warranty program.
-These makes and manufacturers include Acura, Audi, BMW, Buick, Cadillac, Chevrolet, Chrysler Lincoln Mercury, Dodge, Ford, GMC, Honda, Hummer, Hyundai, Infiniti, Jaguar, Jeep, Kia, Land Cruiser, Lexus, Lincoln, Mazda, Mercedes Benz, Mercury, Mini, Nissan, Pontiac, Porsche, Saab, Saturn, Scion, Subaru, Suzuki, Toyota, Volkswagen and Volvo.
+These makes, and manufacturers include Acura, Audi, BMW, Buick, Cadillac, Chevrolet, Chrysler Lincoln Mercury, Dodge, Ford, GMC, Honda, Hummer, Hyundai, Infiniti, Jaguar, Jeep, Kia, Land Cruiser, Lexus, Lincoln, Mazda, Mercedes Benz, Mercury, Mini, Nissan, Pontiac, Porsche, Saab, Saturn, Scion, Subaru, Suzuki, Toyota, Volkswagen and Volvo.

-CPO or certified pre owned car are supposed to be better than the average NON certified used car since it undergoes a rigorous inspection and also is backed by the manufacturer
+CPO or certified pre-owned car are supposed to be better than the average NON-certified used car since it undergoes a rigorous inspection and also is backed by the manufacturer.

 The manufacturers’ marketing objective with these programs is to elevate their status over other used vehicles in the marketplace.
 In my opinion, they do this by attempting to increase the quality of these vehicles through a process backed by the manufacturers and authorized dealers.
-In essence, the entire program is simply offering a manufacturers backed warranty on used vehicles.
+In essence, the entire program is simply offering a manufacturer backed warranty on used vehicles.
 It seems rather simple.
 However, it is a little more complicated.
 The complication arises with their marketing and promotions department wherein these vehicles are portrayed as better vehicles than other vehicles on the market by dealership representatives, in my opinion.

 The manufacturers do this by indicating that there were certain procedures and/or processes authorized and issued by the manufacturers and approved by the manufacturers to assure that these vehicles are of significant quality.
 Usually, the marketing program emphasizes both the benefits of the manufacturers backed warranty on used vehicles as well as the number of point inspections undertaken on the used vehicles.
 As an example, a manufacturer might say that you receive a warranty issued by the manufacturer for a certain amount of years based on the authorized dealership performing a 100 and so point inspection.
 As an example, the Nissan certified pre-owned program represents that there is a 156-point inspection which a used Nissan must go through in order to get certified.